 Now it's time to add the DAC board: you already soldered two male headers, one with 9 pins and one with 6 pins.
-Now plug the DAC board and solder it: please note the the board needs to touch the plastic enclosure of the SIL headers so it will reach the correct height.
+Now plug the DAC board and solder it: please note the the board needs to touch the plastic enclosure of the SIL headers so it will be in the correct height.

-Last thing to do in this step is adding the brains of your synthesizer: the two Raspberry PI PICO boards.
+Last thing to do in this step is adding the brain of your synthesizer: the Raspberry PI PICO board.
 There's a smart way to do this.
-First of all, plug the four 1x20 male headers in the four 1x20 female headers you previously soldered, like this:
+First of all, plug the two 1x20 male headers in the two 1x20 female headers you previously soldered, like this:

-Then insert there the two Raspberry PI PICO boards.
-Please note that the USB connectors are facing outside the board.
-The two boards delivered with this kit are pre-programmed and they are labeled "CTRL" and "DSP".
-Mount them in the correct position!
+Then insert there the Raspberry PI PICO board.
+Please note that the USB connector is facing outside the board.
+The Raspberry PI PICO board delivered with this kit is pre-programmed.